seanpm2001/GNU_Car/README.md

 All current electric cars are powered by non-free software.
 I want a car that does not have any Google, Apple, Tesla, or other proprietary bits in it.
 I want a completely GNU car, made up entirely of free, libre, and open source software.
 This is the biggest barrier for why I can't start driving yet.

-As of 2023, Thursday February 16th, there is not a single car on the market that meets this goal.
+As of 2023, Saturday, February 18th, there is not a single car on the market that meets this goal.

 ## Guidelines